 The British came to Malaya (1) in two phases.
 The first phase was in the late 1700s, with the arrival of pioneers or colonizers into the country.
 At that point, they established the trading areas, civil service of residents, administrators, police and so on.
-The second phase of arrivals were consolidators in the 1800; namely, law-givers, teachers, planters, mining engineers, printers, builders of roads, railways, bridges and municipal buildings etc – many of the second wave were civilians (2).
+The second phase of arrivals were consolidators in 1800; namely, law-givers, teachers, planters, mining engineers, printers, builders of roads, railways, bridges and municipal buildings etc – many of the second wave were civilians (2).

-The rise of British Malaya as one of the main trading ports in Asia resulted in a plethora of printed materials: logos, advertisements and newspapers that publisized its trading industry as well as a “newfound land”.
+The rise of British Malaya as one of the main trading ports in Asia resulted in a plethora of printed materials: logos, advertisements and newspapers that publicised its trading industry as well as a “newfound land”.
 Newspapers were used to disseminate colonists’ ideologies, with foreign ads adapted to local languages and systems of symbolic exchange, and British emblems and flags were incorporated into government documents.
 This phase played a critical role in the emergence of modern graphic design in Malaya.

 Maynard & Co, Dispensary.
 Singapore

 These signages not only act as a historical component of a larger context – where it is located and its functions – but also creates a visual impression on the development of graphic design in Malaya.
-These artifacts should not merely be viewed as an instrument for conveying words and sentences, but critically, as representatives of the particular period when it was created and the aesthetics of those who created it (3).
+These artefacts should not merely be viewed as an instrument for conveying words and sentences, but critically, as representatives of the particular period when it was created and the aesthetics of those who created it (3).

 Symbols of Location